Exios66/PsychoPy_GazeTracking/README.md

 1. Create a new file in the `tests/` directory with the naming pattern `test_*.py`
 2. Write test cases using the `unittest` framework
 3. Run the tests to verify your implementation

+## Contributing

+We welcome contributions to the PsychoPy Gaze Tracking project!
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to contribute.

 ## License